Konntroll/scrybot/README.md

 Please note that the price returned is print-dependent and is intended as a very basic reference, i.e. it may vary substantially from seller to seller.

 The app is implemented in pure Node.js and hosted on Heroku.
-Further improvements and functionality should be available in the coming weeks.

 To try the bot, reach out to **@mtg_card_info_bot** on Telegram or simply follow this [link](t.me/mtg_card_info_bot).